Thank you for sending your enquiry! One of our team members will contact you shortly.

 Advanced Package Management Operations

-- Executing advanced package management operations via the command line
+- Executing advanced package management tasks via the command line

 - Verifying installed package files